jabacchetta/vscode-essentials/README.md

 Bug reports should be filed at the repository belonging to the individual extension that is causing the issue (click on the extension's marketplace link below and then look for the repo link in the sidebar, under "Project Details").

+## Known Issues

+Some extensions will prevent the Output Colorizer extension from adding syntax highlighting in the output/debug panels.
+This is a VSCode limitation waiting for a fix.
+The current workaround is to disable extensions (when not needed) that conflict with the Output Colorizer extension.
+Code Runner is one of the known, conflicting extensions (which itself is also included in this extension pack).

 ## Included Extensions

 | Extension | Link |